 The Americans with Disabilities Act (ADA), which applies to all applicants and workers, forbids discrimination against eligible persons with disabilities.
 The act covers disabilities that prohibit anyone from seeing, hearing, speaking, walking, breathing, studying, caring for themselves, or performing manual tasks.

-Filing a Discrimination Claim in California
+How To File a Discrimination Claim in California?

-A discrimination lawsuit in California may be filed with either the state administrative agency, the California Department of Fair Jobs and Housing (DFEH), or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC) (EEOC).
+A discrimination lawsuit in California may be filed with either the state administrative agency, the California Department of Fair Jobs and Housing (DFEH), or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have a "job-sharing arrangement," which means they work together to process claims.
 It is not appropriate to file a claim with both agencies if you inform one of them that you want them to "cross-file" the claim with the other.

 Few smaller employers are protected by the California anti-discrimination act, which is not covered by federal legislation.
 As a consequence, if your organization has between 5 and 14 employees (or one or more for discrimination claims), you can register with the DFEH, as the EEOC only enforces federal legislation that applies to businesses with 15 or more employees (20 or more employees for age discrimination claims).
 You can file with either agency if your company has 15 or more employees (20 or more for age claims).